sebastianspicker/resonance/README.md

 A working tree for resonance with an evolving implementation history.

 ## Overview
-resonance keeps the active bootstrap push work visible.
+resonance is moving through bootstrap push work.

 ## Status
-Project phase: bootstrap.
+Working state: bootstrap.
+Activity resumed after a longer gap.

 ## Development
 - Reduced surprise in the docker release checks.

+## Usage
+- Merged scattered docker guidance into the docs.